Kong/docs.konghq.com/app/_src/gateway/install/docker/index.md

     {:.note}
     > **Note:**
-     If you want to run Kong Gateway without managing the control plane or a database, we reccommend starting for free with Kong Konnect [get started](https://konghq.com/products/kong-konnect/register?utm_medium=referral&utm_source=docs&utm_campaign=docs-gateway&utm_content=docker-install).
+     If you want to run Kong Gateway without managing a control plane or a database, we recommend trying Kong Konnect [get started](https://konghq.com/products/kong-konnect/register?utm_medium=referral&utm_source=docs&utm_campaign=docs-gateway&utm_content=docker-install).
 If you want to get started with a self-managed installation of {{site.base_gateway}}, we recommend installing it with a database.

 ## Install {{site.base_gateway}} with a database